The Central Team

 Director of Information Technology

-Brett has 15 years experience working in an ICT environment, 12 of which have been education based.
-For the past 4 years Brett worked as the Strategic ICT Manager for Kingstone School, and then Horizon Community College when the BSF scheme merged Kingstone and Holgate in 2012.
-Brett’s role is to ensure that our academies are given ICT guidance, expertise, and strategic steer to achieve a “good provision of ICT” that is accessible to all our pupils.
+Brett has over 20 years experience working in an ICT environment, the majority of which have been education based.
+Prior to joining ELT, Brett worked as the Strategic ICT Manager for Kingstone School, and then Horizon Community College when the BSF scheme merged two large secondary schools back in 2012.
+Brett’s role is to ensure that all our academies have the same level of ICT provision and that every student gets the same opportunities of an information technology nature.
+He leads across the Trust to support and guide our schools in their use of ICT and associated systems.
+He works closely with schools to align their needs with the Trust vision, procuring hardware and software at both school and Trust wide levels.
 Brett will also develop central systems within the Trust itself to ensure that we have the correct platforms and systems in place to provide a high level of support to all our academies.

 Director of People

 Lauren began her career within Local Government spending over seven years working in various departments with NE Lincolnshire Council.
 Her chosen career path in HR commenced in 2012, moving from NE Lincolnshire Council to the Trust in November 2014.
 She has completed an MSc in Human Resource Management.
-Lauren is responsible for all areas of Human Resources and Personnel matters across the Trust, working closely with our leadership groups to provide a dedicated framework of support to the central trust and academies.
+Lauren is responsible for all areas of Human Resources and Personnel matters across the Trust, as well as overseeing the Payroll team, and works closely with our leadership groups to provide a dedicated framework of support to the central trust and academies.
+Lauren is also responsible for risk and reputation management across the organisation.

 Director of Finance (CFO)